 The MAX Program curriculum will be available throughout your enrollment at Temple Law school, with customized topics for each class level that will include in-person workshops, online and virtual programming, and one-on-one counseling.

-Students who participate in the MAX program will be entered into a scholarship drawing for each completed lesson or workshop, with a chance to win up to $40,000 toward your 2020-2021 tuition.
-AccessLex had several scholarships winners last year; hopefully this year the winners will be from Temple Law School!
+Students who participate in the MAX program will be entered into a scholarship drawing for each completed lesson or workshop, with a chance to win up to $40,000 toward your 2021-2022 tuition.
+AccessLex had several scholarships winners last year including a Temple Law student who received a $5,000 scholarship!

-We are happy to be able to offer you the MAX Program and hope that you will find it helpful during your time here at the law school.
+We are happy to offer you the MAX Program and hope that you will find it helpful during your time here at the law school.

-As an introduction to the MAX program and in preparation for your first semester of law school, we would like to invite you to participate in the Financial Planning for Law School Students webinar that will be presented by AccessLex next Thursday, August 15th at 7:30 pm EST. Please use the link below to register for the event.
+As an introduction to the MAX program and in preparation for your first semester of law school, we will be hosting a Financial Planning for Law School Students webinar that will be presented by AccessLex.

 From developing a simple spending plan to outlining your financial plan, smart money strategies lay the foundation for every law students’ personal and professional success story.
 Learn to apply core concepts of personal finance to make confident decisions about money and better achieve your short and long-term goals.